michaelzhou999/logging-profiling/README.md

 Goals
 -----

-Hopefully, the testing results will help Java developers choose the best logging framework suited for their Java projects based on their unique hardware and software architectures, as well as practice using the most efficient way of formatting logging messages.
+Hopefully, the testing results will help developers choose the best logging framework suited for their Java projects based on their unique hardware and software architectures, as well as best practice using the most efficient way of formatting logging messages.

 Limitations